Garden Route Guided Tours

 Whether you book a 3-day Garden Route guided tour or 19-day Grand South African Tour, there will be plenty of opportunities to explore all that there is to offer along the Garden Route.
 The magnificent Tsitsikamma National Park and beautiful town of Knysna never fail to impress our guests.

-Some of the longer tours, such as the 10 Day Taste of South Africa Tour, will include Kruger National Park excursions as well as tours of KwaZulu Natal.
+Some of the longer tours, such as the 10 Day Taste of South Africa Tour, will include Kruger National Park excursions and tours of KwaZulu Natal.

 All those who travel the Garden Route can agree on one thing; it’s a mystical place unlike any other you will come across in South Africa.
 Our country boasts wonderfully unique landscapes that differ around every twist and turn.
 The Garden Route is no exception.
 The route has an oceanic climate, with mild summers and mild winters making it the perfect place to travel regardless of the time of year.
 You can drive for long stretches without seeing a soul, and the small towns that dot the path are famous for their hospitality and genuine warm vibes.